rmilkovits/milkovitsengineering/index.md

 # Our Goal

+Our goal is to advance the technological state-of-the-art in different categories by creating new "inventions" in various fields of business and technology.
+We then also work with experts in the domains of intellectual property law to protect our inventions under the US patent system.

+# Our Process

-Our organization's goal is to first convert unsecured intellectual property (IP) in the form of "inventions" into secured intellectual property in the form of US utility patents.
-Next we then leverage our portfolio by licensing or directly selling patents to our clients.
+Our organization's develops technology by creating new technological ideas, or "inventions".
+We then convert the unsecured intellectual property (IP) of our "inventions" into secured intellectual property in the form of US utility patents.
+Finally, we leverage our portfolio by licensing or directly selling patents to our clients.

 # About Us